SEKOIA-IO/documentation/docs/xdr/xdr_quick_start.md

 An Entity is an organizational unit mostly used for configuration and reporting easiness.
 Entities allow a logical grouping of your data sources and associated alerts.

-1. Go to the Entities page and create an Entity
+1. Go to the Entities page and create an Entity.
 2. Select the `Alert generation` mode of your choice.
 We suggest you to select “Automatic” which will simplify the workflow of alert management for you.
-More details [here](https://docs.sekoia.io/xdr/features/collect/entities/)
+More details [here](https://docs.sekoia.io/xdr/features/collect/entities/).

 ![entities](/assets/operation_center/quick_start/entities.png){: style="max-width:100%"}